pagodingo/BlogHub/README.md

 2. No support for nested folders.

 Only files present in the `/root` of your source repository get rendered, and anything that <u>isn't markdown</u> is also ignored.
-This also doesn't feel like a hard problem to fix, but, I know it will take a lot of careful consideration to get it right, and there's no rush to do it just yet - a way to organize source files could be provided in a number of different ways.
+This also doesn't feel like a hard problem to fix, but, I know it will take a lot of careful consideration to get right, and there's no rush to do it just yet - a way to organize source files could be provided in a number of different ways.